 AWW Vision and Goals

-The AWW vision is to have a citizen monitor on every waterbody in Alabama.
+The AWW vision is to have a citizen monitor on every stream, river, lake and coast in Alabama.
 The goal of AWW is to foster the development of statewide water quality monitoring by:

-Educating citizens about water issues in Alabama and the world.
+- Educating citizens on water issues in Alabama and the world

-Training citizens to use standardized equipment and techniques to gather credible water information.
+- Training citizens to use standardized equipment and techniques to gather credible water information using quality assurance protocols.